biobricks/blast-level/README.md

 * integrate with streaming-sequence-extractor for FASTA, GenBank and SBOL support
 * switch away from level-changes so we can catch .on('batch')
 * add useful debug output when opts.debug is used. maybe two levels of debug?
-* implement queries properly, with auto-ref to leveldb key/values
-* support different tasks: blastn, blastn-short, megablast, dc-megablast
+* add support for blastx, tblastx and tblastn
 * write unit tests

 ## Future

 * implement direct mode (don't keep any on-filesystem blastdb)
+* support megablast and maybe blastpgp
 * write more unit tests
 * use `makembindex` command to speed up queries?
 * make it work with non-JSON value databases?